Genivia/ugrep/README.md

            --include=GLOB
                   Only search files whose name matches GLOB, same as -g GLOB.
-GLOB can use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
-When GLOB contains a `/', full pathnames are matched.
+GLOB may use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
+When GLOB contains a `/', full pathnames are matched and option -r is enabled to recurse into directories if -d, -r or -R is not already specified.
 Otherwise basenames are matched.
 When GLOB ends with a `/', directories are included as if --include-dir is specified.
 Otherwise files are included.
 Note that --exclude patterns take priority over --include patterns.
 GLOB should be quoted to prevent shell globbing.
 This option may be repeated.

            --include-dir=GLOB
                   Only directories whose name matches GLOB are included in recursive searches, same as -g GLOB/.
-GLOB can use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
-When GLOB contains a `/', full pathnames are matched.
+GLOB may use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
+When GLOB contains a `/', full pathnames are matched and option -r is enabled to recurse into directories if -d, -r or -R is not already specified.
 Otherwise basenames are matched.
                   Note that --exclude-dir patterns take priority over --include-dir patterns.
 GLOB should be quoted to prevent shell globbing.
 This option may be repeated.

            --include-from=FILE
                   Read the globs from FILE and search only files and directories whose name matches one or more globs.
-A glob can use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
+A glob may use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
 When a glob contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 When a glob ends